 According to the government spokesman, Chancellor Angela Merkel's Cabinet decided Wednesday to commit up to 20 soldiers to the mission.
 The move needs parliamentary approval, which it is expected to receive.
 Even though Uganda was where the EU used to train the Somali forces since 2010, the EU mission moved to the Somali capital, Mogadishu, in December 2013.
 The long term peace and security in Somalia lies on the Somali forces though efforts and sacrifices paid by the AMISOM forces cannot be underestimated.

 UNSOM Signs Agreement with the S. Government

+UNSOM Signs Agreement with the Somali Government An agreement between the Somali Government and the United Nations was signed in Mogadishu on 26th of February, 2014.
 The agreement, which contains eleven chapters, is a guideline that defines the relationship between the United Nations and the Somali Government.
 Such agreements like this one, if it is well defined and every entity knows the do's and don'ts, may further help the state sovereignty.
 As some foreign officials who are now based in Somalia may take for granted to engage with everyone, it is very crucial for the Somali Government to have clear guidelines on this issue so that the actions of those foreign officials may not cause any damage to the state sovereignty.

 AMISOM Supports the Government's Position